pingcap/docs-tidb-operator/en/monitor-a-tidb-cluster.md

 The custom configuration of alert rules is supported.
 You can modify the alert rules by taking the following steps:

 1. When deploying the monitoring system for the TiDB cluster, set `spec.reloader.service.type` to `NodePort` or `LoadBalancer`.
-For details, see [Monitor the TiDB Cluster using TidbMonitor](monitor-using-tidbmonitor.md).
+For details, see [Monitor the TiDB Cluster Using TidbMonitor](monitor-using-tidbmonitor.md).
 2. Access the `reloader` service through `NodePort` or `LoadBalancer`.
 Click the `Files` button above to select the alert rule file to be modified, and make the custom configuration.
 Click `Save` after the modification.

 The default Prometheus and alert configuration do not support sending alert messages.
 To send an alert message, you can integrate Prometheus with any tool that supports Prometheus alerts.
 It is recommended to manage and send alert messages via [AlertManager](https://prometheus.io/docs/alerting/alertmanager/).